Bacurio delphinatifolius (Senecio peregrinus) - Plant Information and Care Tips

 Common Problems and Solutions

-Extra Growing Tips for Thriving Bacurio:
+Extra Growing Tips for Thriving Bacurio

 Etymology

-Why are my Bacurio’s leaves wrinkling?
-Wrinkled leaves mean the plant is thirsty.
-Water thoroughly and let the soil dry before watering again.
+Wrinkled leaves indicate dehydration.
+Water thoroughly and allow the soil to dry before watering again.

-How often should I water Bacurio delphinatifolius?
-Water every two to three weeks, depending on your environment.
-Let the soil dry completely between waterings.
+Every two to three weeks, depending on conditions.
+Allow soil to dry completely between waterings.

 Order Your Bacurio Today!